Radio broadcast assistant

 Employers

-DAB digital radio has helped to increase the number of BBC and commercial stations available over the past few years.
+DAB radio has helped to increase the number of BBC and commercial stations available over the past few years.

 Specific job titles may differ between employers.
 Some commercial and local BBC stations may not employ people in a specific broadcast assistant role, as the work can be carried out by the presenter or producer.